 This will ensure your hands know the Em shape.

 Compare the Am with the Em shape, it is almost as if it all happens a string up.

-As you practice the Am shape, notice the slightly awkward position of the b5 on string 2.
-Decide how to best finger this.
+As you practise the Am shape, notice the slightly awkward position of the b5 on string 2.
+Decide how to finger this.

-To learn the Am shape, or any shape for that matter you need to make all the connections between how this scale is built.
+To learn the Am shape or any shape for that matter, you need to understand all building blocks of how this scale is built.